SRF Microneedling for Improved Comfort.

 How it works

-The first true fractional RF micro-needling device, Scarlet SRF can safely and effectively heat the skin to 3.5mm deep.
+The first true fractional RF micro-needling device, Scarlet SRF treatment can safely and effectively heat the skin to 3.5mm deep.
 The fractional nature of the device means less downtime and less pain than other devices.
 The best part about this treatment is that most patients begin to see improvements following their first treatment.

 The penetration depth of up to 3.5 mm is optimal for remodeling of the skin structure and firmness.